 Do you agree with our list?
 Is there anything we missed?
 Let us know in the comment section below.
 Also, be sure to share the love and repost this article on your socials to celebrate pride month!
 Don’t forget to give us a tag @musicgateway!

-Also, be sure to check out our Music Gay-Way playlist on Spotify for some of the top LGBTQ+ tunes!
+Also, be sure to check out the Glow playlist on Spotify for some of the top LGBTQ+ tunes!

 If you haven’t yet got your Pride playlist sorted yet, then you’re in luck – you can take this one!
 Let our playlist be your soundtrack for June.
 Enjoy!